Scalable Bayesian Approach for the DINA Q-matrix Estimation Combining Stochastic Optimization and Variational Inference: Empirical Study

 \subsubsection{TIMSS 2003 Mathematics Dataset}

-The Q-matrices compared with each other are shown in Appendix A. The WAIC and WBIC for this dataset were calculated by the just another Gibbs sampler (JAGS) software program \parencite{plummer_jags_2003} implemented in R 4.0.3 using the R2jags package \parencite{su_r2jags_2020}.
-The values of the three relative model fit indices for the two Q-matrices are shown in Table \ref{table:results_TIMMS}.
-The proposed method provided the Q-matrix with a better relative model fit than the expert-defined Q-matrix.
+The compared Q-matrices are provided in Table B3 of Supplementary Material B. The values of the five relative model fit indices for the two Q-matrices are shown in Table \ref{table:results_TIMMS}.
+The proposed method estimated the Q-matrix with better relative model fit than the expert-defined Q-matrix.
 This result corroborates the sound accuracy of our method in light of relative model fit.
-Although computation time took 9 hours 41 minutes, we can reduce it by leveraging the GPU parallelization for array operation as our method involves the computation of large matrices.
-The estimated Q-matrix matched 88.3\% entries of the expert-defined matrix.
-The above results verify the reliability and scalability of our method.
+In addition, although the estimated Q-matrix from our method does not satisfy the strict identifiability, this Q-matrix can still be used to guide practitioners to identify over-specified or irrelevant attributes and to remove such attributes for the smaller attribute's dimensionality.
+For example, the 10th attribute in the estimated Q-matrix is measured by only one item.
+Thus, this information can be utilized to remove the 10th attribute and reduce the attribute's dimensionality for better Q-matrix specifications.
+In terms of computation time, our method took 3 h 13 min for the estimation.
+However, we can reduce it by leveraging the GPU parallelization for array operation as our method involves the computation of large matrices.
+The estimated Q-matrix matched 88.29\% entries of the expert-defined matrix.
+These results verify the utility and scalability of our method under large-scale settings common in DCM's applications.